akinsho/toggleterm.nvim/README.md

 I wrote this initially in vimscript as part of my `init.vim`.
 I then realised I wanted to extend the functionality, but didn't want to end up maintaining a bunch of vimscript I had just managed to hack into place 🤷.

-It sort of works fine for the exact use case above, but there are undoubtedly some niggling bugs.

 ## Roadmap

 All I really want this plugin to be is what I described above.
 A wrapper around the terminal functionality.